Pre-Congress Workshops

 Bio

 Paul Schobre (Belgium) is registered as a clinical psychologist and psychotherapist.
-He owns his own pracAce, and works both with individual clients as with couples and families.
-He is supervisor in CogniAve Behavioral Therapy (VVGT), Trainer-Supervisor in Schema Therapy for individuals and for couples (ISST & Schematherapie Vlaanderen vzw), Systemic Therapist (BVRGS), EMDR PracAAoner (EMDR- Europe).
-Inspired and moAvated by Professor Arnoud Arntz (University of Amsterdam) and the work of Jeffrey Young, he was one of the pioneers of schema therapy in Flanders.
+He owns his own practice, and works both with individual clients as with couples and families.
+He is supervisor in Cognitive Behavioral Therapy (VVGT), Trainer-Supervisor in Schema Therapy for individuals and for couples (ISST & Schematherapie Vlaanderen vzw), Systemic Therapist (BVRGS), EMDR Practioner (EMDR- Europe).
+Inspired and motivated by Professor Arnoud Arntz (University of Amsterdam) and the work of Jeffrey Young, he was one of the pioneers of schema therapy in Flanders.
 For almost a decade, he was chairman of Schematherapie Vlaanderen vzw.

 Claudi L. Bockting